wjacob00/personalCapstoneGIT/README.md

 This is docker generation.
-Go to bin/generation then run chmod +x setup.sh
+Go to bin/generation then run:
-./setup.sh
+#chmod +x setup.sh
+#./setup.sh